 For adventure seekers, the 11-mile Kalalau Trail leads from Kee Beach to Kalalau Beach along the famed Na Pali Coast.
 This awe-inspiring trail is one of the most beautiful hikes in the world, but also very strenuous.
 The trail navigates five valleys, crossing above towering sea cliffs and rugged terrain.
 Most people spend the day hiking in and camping at the beaches of Hanakapiai or Kalalau before heading back by foot or boat.
 Permits are required and may be obtained through the Hawaii State Parks Division.

 You can also find a variety of group and private hiking tours available around the island.
 Guests staying at the Hilton Garden Inn Kauai at Wailua Bay can contact the Activity Desk to learn more.
 Whether you’re venturing on your own or with a local guide, make sure to take advantage of all safety tips and guidelines that are available.
 For safety and fun, you should never hike alone.
 You can learn more about the State of Hawaii Trail and Access Program – Na Ala Hele.

 Lace up your hiking books and start planning your next adventure on Kauai.
-Book our Stay & Play package to receive free breakfast and savings on local experiences and more.
+Take advantage of the Another Day in Paradise package which includes a free night.
+Click here to learn more.